alkravchenko/GitHubApp/README.md

 The application supports iPhone/iPad and iOS >= 10.0 (in some places there are availability checks).
 Code was developed with Swift 4.0 stable version shipped with XCode 9.2.

-## Notes about first part of test task.
+## Notes about first part of test task

 ### Common architecture